gavD/step-by-step-web-apps-with-lithium-php/_posts/2015-12-09-what-is-lithium.markdown

 title:  What is Li3?
 ---

+_"One of L.I.'s finest, and this is 'MY LIFE', Which is filled with bad minutes and good hours, And, good months and bad years and with my peers" - Posdonus, De La Soul_

 Li3 (formerly known as Lithium) is a PHP web framework.

 A framework is a bunch of gubbins that allows you to make stuff.